bitrusemmanuel101-rgb/Fraud_Detection_And_Growth_Integrity_Analysis/README.md

 This analysis was initiated in response to a set of executive concerns around growth quality and risk exposure across the payment system.
 The goal was to move beyond surface-level reporting and assess whether growth signals are trustworthy, whether fraud is materially present within operational flows, and how risk is distributed across different user segments and acquisition cohorts.

-## The Questions Answered Through This Project Are:
+## The Businness Questions:

 1. Can we trust our growth?
+2. Are newer cohorts becoming riskier?
-2. Do we have fraudulent operations?
+3. Do we have fraudulent operations?
 Where?
 And how heavy are they accross segments?
-3. Are newer cohorts becoming riskier?

-# **Tools Used**
-- SQL (PostgreSQL)
-- VS Code
-- Git & GitHub
-- Microsoft Power BI
+## Context

+**Domain:** Payments Operations / Fraud Analytics
+**Tools:** SQL (PostgreSQL), Power BI, Git Hub, VS code
+**Dataset:** Transactions dataset with fraud labels, user cohorts, device types, authentication methods, merchant data, geographic data, and risk scores
+**Scope:** Cohort lifecycle fraud analysis across full transaction history

 # **Data Preparation**